 Early-On can help save energy in your home

-With old thermostats, if you wanted your home to be warm by 9 AM every day, you might have scheduled heating to start at 8 AM.
-Early-On can calculate how long it takes to heat your home in the morning, and it may not need the full hour of extra heat to keep you comfortable.
+With old thermostats, if you wanted your home to be warm by 9:00 AM every day, you might’ve scheduled heating to start at 8:00 AM.
+Early-On can calculate how long it takes to heat your home in the morning, and it might not need the full hour of extra heat to keep you comfortable.
 For example, it might only need to start heating at 8:50 AM.

 Troubleshoot when Early-On settings are missing

-When Early-On settings aren’t available, it may mean:
+When Early-On settings aren’t available, it might mean: